The Nearness of You: la douceur intime d’un standard inoubliable

 By then, Hoagy Carmichael was already known for classics like Stardust and Georgia on My Mind.
 With The Nearness of You, he offered a more stripped-down, intimate, almost whispered piece.
 The lyrics of this delicate ballad — tender and understated — resonate through their simplicity: it’s not beauty or words that matter, but the nearness of the one you love — that closeness that, in itself, soothes and moves.

-Here is the recording of « The Nearness of You », made in New York on December 21, 1949, by singer Sarah Vaughan, accompanied by an orchestra led by George Treadwell, her manager and husband at the time, with Billy Butterfield and Taft Jordan (trumpets), Will Bradley (trombone), Toots Mondello and Hymie Schertzer (alto saxophones), Artie Drelinder and George Kelly (tenor saxophones), Stan Webb (baritone saxophone), Jimmy Jones and Al Caiola (guitars), Eddie Safranski (bass), and Cody Cole (drums).
-The song was released as part of the compilation « Sarah Vaughan in Hi-Fi ».
+On December 21, 1949, in New York, Sarah Vaughan recorded a deeply nuanced version of The Nearness of You, supported by the orchestra conducted by George Treadwell, her manager and husband at the time.
+She was joined by Billy Butterfield and Taft Jordan (trumpets), Will Bradley (trombone), Toots Mondello and Hymie Schertzer (alto saxophones), Artie Drelinder and George Kelly (tenor saxophones), Stan Webb (baritone saxophone), Jimmy Jones and Al Caiola (guitars), Eddie Safranski (bass), and Cozy Cole (drums).